pknight24/pknight24.github.io/index.md

 #### News

+* (August 2024) I gave a talk at JSM2024 titled *Latent factor point processes
+* for patient classification with electronic health records*.

 * (May 2024) I am honored to receive the Rose Traveling Fellowship from the Harvard School of Public Health.
 I will use the funds to visit my colleague Julien Chhor at the Toulouse School of Economics.

 * (April 2024) I gave a 60-minute talk at the Harvard Biostatistics student seminar titled 'Building linear models from reference data: recent results and open problems'.
 Thanks to my friend and colleague Emma Crenshaw for the invitation.